- Salivary gland disorders happen when something blocks one or more of the salivary glands, preventing them from

 Your salivary glands produce saliva, which keeps your mouth moist, helps protect your teeth from rapid decay, and helps you to digest your food.
 The salivary glands are relatively small, and they’re around the inner linings of your mouth, lips, and cheeks.

 You have three paired salivary glands called the parotid, submandibular, and sublingual glands.
 They are responsible for producing saliva.
-The most common cause of salivary gland problems is blocked salivary glands, which can cause painful symptoms.
+Blocked salivary glands are the most common source of problems.
+These blocked glands can cause painful symptoms.

-Sialolithiasis and sialadenitis are problems that can occur in the salivary glands.
-Sialolithiasis occurs when stones made of calcium form in the salivary glands.
-These stones can block the glands, which can partially or completely stop the flow of saliva.
+- Sialolithiasis occurs when stones made of calcium form in the salivary glands.
+These stones can block the glands, and that can partially or completely stop the flow of saliva.

-Viruses also can affect the salivary glands.
+Viruses can affect the salivary glands as well.
 These include:

 Cancerous and noncancerous tumors may develop in the salivary glands as well.
 Cancerous tumors of the salivary glands are rare.
-When they do occur, it’s typically in 50- to 60-year-olds, according to Cedars-Sinai .
+When they do occur, it’s typically in 50- to 60-year-olds, according to Cedars-Sinai.

 Noncancerous tumors that can affect the parotid glands include pleomorphic adenomas and Warthin’s tumors.
 Benign pleomorphic adenomas can also grow in the submandibular gland and the minor salivary glands, but this is rare.